Taysom Hill Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 - Hill did not record a pass attempt in last week's game versus the Dolphins.

-- Over his last three games, Hill has put up 329 passing yards (109.7 per game) while going 28-for-48 (58.3% completion percentage) and throwing zero touchdowns and zero interceptions.
+- Hill has racked up 329 passing yards (109.7 per game) and has a 58.3% completion percentage (28-for-48) over his last three appearances, tossing zero touchdowns and zero interceptions.

 - He's also rushed 22 times for 106 yards and two touchdowns, averaging 35.3 yards per game.